jbouwh/omnikdatalogger/README.md

 ```
 The dependency for cachetools is the only 'hard' dependency.
 Please feel free to adjust the base log_level.

-When used with HACS the dependencies in [requirements.txt](https://github.com/jbouwh/omnikdatalogger/requirements.txt) will be installed automatically.
+When used with HACS the dependencies in [requirements.txt](https://github.com/jbouwh/omnikdatalogger/blob/master/requirements.txt) should be installed automatically.

 The basescript omniklogger.py holds a class HA_OmnikDataLogger that implements appdaemon.plugins.hass.hassapi
 See for more information and documentation about AppDaemon: https://appdaemon.readthedocs.io/en/latest/APPGUIDE.html